Music Education Starts Here...

 Bachelor of Music Education (BMEd)The BMEd degree program is a comprehensive course of study designed to prepare candiditates to become well-versed music educators.
 Learn more

-Bachelor of Music in Performance & Pedagogy (BMped)The BMped degree is designed to prepare candidates for a wide range of career paths including both performing and teaching.
+Bachelor of Music in Performance and Pedagogy (BMped)The BMped degree is designed to prepare candidates for a wide range of career paths including both performing and teaching.
 Learn more

 Bachelor of Music Education Pre-Certification (BMpc)The BMpc degree is available to students seeking to complete their degree through VanderCook’s comprehensive curriculum without earning entitlement to receive teacher licensure.
 Learn more